AlexGRDev/42_Master/Rank 1/README.md

 - Basic **system administration**: users, groups, SSH, sudo, firewall (UFW), etc.
 - Managing **services**, logs, and simple monitoring tools.
 - Following a long, constraint-heavy **subject** and documenting configuration choices.

 ---

+## 🧭 Recommended order and workload

+- A common order that works well is:
+  1. `ft_printf` (very close to pure C + Libft).
+  2. `get_next_line` (buffers, chunked reads, memory management).
+  3. `Born2beroot` (long documentation, system configuration).
+- Keep in mind that **Born2beroot** can take more time than it seems: reserve time to read the subject carefully and take notes.

+---